 Licensees may post “No Trespassing” signs on the Premises.
 Posted signs shall be attached to trees using aluminum nails only.
 Nails or steel spikes may not be driven into trees for any other purpose.
 Licensees shall have the nonexclusive right to prosecute in accordance with law anyone trespassing on the Premises for hunting purposes.
 Licensor shall have no obligation to ensure quiet enjoyment of the Licensees nor shall Licensor be obligated to prosecute any trespassers on the Premises.

 Licensees acknowledge that the grant of the Licensee hereunder shall not be deemed to convey to Licensees any interest, right or title in or to the Premises and that without the prior written consent of the Licensor, no structures of any kind or character shall be permitted at any time on any part or parts of the Premises, and no nails or spikes or other objects shall be driven into or otherwise attached or fastened to any tree on Premises.
 Deer stands permanently attached to trees are prohibited.
 Deer stands must be at least 100 feet from the property line and face into the tract.

+Licensee agrees to pay all taxes, levies and assessments upon all or any part of Licensee’s interest herein should such interest be levied or assessed as a result of Licensee’s actions or otherwise imposed by state of local governments relative to hunting, fishing, or other activity covered by this License.

 Hunting within 200 yards of any timber harvesting operation, work party, or private residence is prohibited.